Chimney Sweep Services in Edgewater, CO: Your Trusted Local Experts

 I love uncovering forgotten parts of homes, and that's precisely what happened at a house on Benton Street.
 The owners were renovating their basement when they discovered a sealed-off fireplace behind a wall.
 Curious about its condition, they called me in.

-After carefully inspecting and removing debris, I found the fireplace was still functional but needed some love.
+After carefully inspecting it and removing the debris, I found the fireplace was still functional but needed some love.
 I cleaned the flue, checked the damper, and added a fresh liner for safety.
 The owners turned it into a cozy reading nook with a wood-burning stove.
-“It’s like we found hidden treasure!” they told me as we admired the reclaimed space.
+"It's like we found hidden treasure!" they told me as we admired the reclaimed space.

 Frequently Asked Questions About Chimney Sweep Services in Edgewater, CO